duza/react-refs-understanding/README.md

+This is simple example of using createRef from [this](https://blog.logrocket.com/how-to-use-react-createref-ea014ad09dba) article.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>